Faculty and Instructors

 career

-Started a software development club when he was an undergraduate student at university.
-Later, while he was in his doctoral course, he and his laboratory mates commercialized the activities of the circle and developed various products together with local companies.
-In addition, he hosted a number of ideathons and hackathons with the aim of creating an environment where local engineers and creators can co-create.
-In 2014, he became an assistant professor at the Teaching Materials Development Center of the Kyushu University Library, where he engages in research in educational technology.
-In 2016, he became an associate professor at the Fujitsu Specialist Training and Research Department at the Kyushu University Cyber Security Center, where he engages in security human resource development and research.
-He has assumed his current position since 2021.
+He started a software development circle when he was an undergraduate student at the university.
+While in the doctoral program, he and his lab mates commercialized the circle’s activities and developed various products together with local companies.
+In 2014, he became an assistant professor at the Center for Teaching Materials Development attached to the Kyushu University Library, where he is engaged in research on educational engineering.
+He will assume his current position in 2021.

 Message to Students